 To reach another person on the Internet you have to type an address into your computer — a name or a number.
 That address must be unique so computers know where to find each other.
 ICANN coordinates these unique identifiers across the world.
 Without that coordination, we wouldn’t have one global Internet.

-ICANN has a separate documentation on domain dispute resolutions.
-Here is the link to their help page.
+ICANN has separate documentation on domain dispute resolutions.
 Read the documentation carefully and follow the steps and it may help you recover your hijacked domain.
 Also, it is advised to choose an ICANN accredited domain registrar to take any such benefits.

 Recovering a stolen domain name is not always an easy job, and it is therefore imperative that you maintain adequate website security.
 If you are handling your company’s websites yourself, you need to be protected from any form of website hijacking and theft.
 There’ve been many cases where the website owners were forced to change their domain names as they were left out with no other option and legal help was way too expensive.
 So, to avoid any such circumstances, you should keep your Control Panel & email account password secured and enable Domain Privacy Protection.